dsherret/dts-minify/README.md

 Strips:

 * Non-essential whitespace and newlines.
-* Non-js doc and non-type directive comments
+* Non-js doc and non-type directive comments.

+## Use Case

+This library is useful for minifying declaration files that won't be read by humans.

 ## Api